VCurry20/pands-project/README.md

 Analytical Modules

-NumPy or Numerical Python is a general-purpose numerical module for python, it is the main module for scientific computing in Python.
+NumPy or Numerical Python is a general-purpose numerical module for Python, it is the main module for scientific computing in Python.
 This is a numerical library, which stores data in matrices which are called arrays.
 The underlying code for NumPy is written in C code or the C language which makes this a very fast module.
 NumPy can be used for a wide range of operations on arrays including maths, logical operations, sorting, algebra, and statistical operations.
 NumPy is a core module of Python which Pandas is built upon.
 [6] [7] [8] [9]

 Pandas is an open source module which operates in conjunction with NumPy.
 It is a Data Analysis module which allows the user to manipulate, clean, slice, index, and merge data.
 Data is stored in data frames (df).
 Pandas can read from and output to a wide range of data structures and formats including CSV and Excel.
 [10] [11] [12]